-Karen Gaytan is a filmmaker and community advocate with experience in border communities.
-Her passion for research and organization drives her to work closely with community members and stakeholders for solution-driven projects.
-As a most recent cyclist, she enjoys learning about the new ways to enjoy cities through a bike.
+Karen Gaytan is a writer, filmmaker and one of the founding members of Bike Laredo.
+As a borderlands native particularly observant of inequality issues, she became involved in active transportation efforts to create a more equitable mobility system in Laredo.
+Her passion for research and organization drives her to work closely with community members and stakeholders for solution-driven initiatives.
+As a most recent cycling enthusiast, she enjoys learning about the new ways to enjoy cities through a cycling lens.

 As a City of Laredo Council member, George Altgelt has played a vital role in the implementation of active transportation strategies.
 Through his collaboration with City of Laredo staff and insight of local government resources, Altgelt allows for expedited results that directly impact the quality of life of Laredoans.
 As an avid mountain cyclist with a passion for environmental and social justice, he works to ensure Laredoans live in an accessible and equitable city through a just transportation system.